Public Works: Utilities (4840B)

 The responsibilities of CSAs 7 and 11 include ensuring that required water quality testing is performed, regular maintenance occurs, meter reading and billing is completed in accordance with a specific schedule, and customer service is provided in a timely and courteous manner.
 CSA 6 provides financing for street lighting to a community in the same manner as provided in the lighting districts.

-Percent of Time Spent on Sewer Preventative Maintenance Meeting Target
+Percent of Time Spent on Sewer Preventative Maintenance Met Target

-Cost of Scheduled Sewer Work per Mile of Sanitary Sewer Maintained Meeting Target
+Cost of Scheduled Sewer Work per Mile of Sanitary Sewer Maintained Did Not Meet Target

-Number of Resolved Sewer/Sanitation District Customer Requests Related to Sewer Lateral Back-ups Not Meeting Target
+Number of Resolved Sewer/Sanitation District Customer Requests Related to Sewer Lateral Back-ups Did Not Meet Target

 Percent of Time Spent on Sewer Preventative Maintenance